waltoncon/simple-i18n-replacer/README.md

 }
 ```

-Without removing the quote, the output would be the following (invalid) JSON.
+Without removing the quotes, the output would be the following (invalid) JSON.

 ```json
 {